gardener/gardener-extension-networking-calico/docs/usage/usage.md

       memory: 100Mi
 ```

-> ℹ️ Please note that it is only possible to (optionally) configure the resource requests for `calico-node` and `calico-typha` in static mode.
+> ℹ️ Please note that in static mode, you have the option to configure the resource requests for calico-node and calico-typha.
+If not specified, default settings will be used.
 > If the resource requests are chosen too low, it might impact the stability/performance of the cluster.
+> Specifying the resource requests for any other autoscaling mode has no effect.

 ## Example `NetworkingConfig` manifest